micahamd/localllama/readme.md

 ## Usage Guide

 ### Basic Chat
-1. Select a model provider (Ollama or Google)
+1. Select a model provider
 2. Choose an LLM model from the dropdown
 3. Type your message in the input field
 4. Click "Send" or press Ctrl+Enter